 Hello, planner friends!
 Today we’re going to chat about Half Letter Size VS A5 when it comes to planning in your A5 planner.
 These are just my thoughts on the size difference, and why I only offer half letter size over in my printed insert shop.
 I am beginning to include A5 size in my printables, but there’s a big reason why I don’t print them myself.
 I know some shop owners have figured out a way, but for me, it’s not economical at this point in my shop to offer both.
 I know a lot of people are wondering what the difference is, so, let’s get into it.

 Half Letter VS A5 Dimensions

 While Half Letter size inserts are sold for A5 size planners, the size is slightly different than traditional A5 size.
 You can see above, the A5 size is 5.8 x 8.3 inches, while half letter is 5.5 x 8.5 inches.
-The half letter are slightly thinner and taller than the A5.
+The half letter are slightly thinner and slightly taller than the A5.

-In my opinion, you could use both of these sizes interchangeably in an A5 planner, but there are some people who do not like it, because you can tell that the pages are different sizes.
+In my opinion, you can use both of these sizes interchangeably in an A5 planner, but there are some people who do not like it, because you can tell that the pages are different sizes.
 It all will depend on how particular you are with your planner.

 Why I Don’t Offer True A5 Inserts